MaxLSB/mini-hourglass/README.md

-# Hourglass: Auto-Regressive Hierarchical Transformer Language Model (at character level)
+# Hourglass: Hierarchical Transformer Language Model (at character-level)

 _Still working on it..._